Non-cancerous reasons why you’re bleeding after menopause

 The tissue in the womb therefore continues to grow under the influence of oestrogen, thickening and leading to endometrial hyperplasia (a thickened womb lining).
 Rarely, the cells are growing so rapidly that they may become abnormal and lead to cancer.
 A common symptom of endometrial hyperplasia is abnormal bleeding after menopause, which may or may not be heavy.

-This is because the cells grow abnormally and fast, so the womb lining is often fragile and prone to exposing underlying blood vessels leading to bleeding.
-Using a transvaginal ultrasound, the thickness of the womb can be imaged and so endometrial hyperplasia can be diagnosed.
+This is because the cells grow abnormally and fast, so the womb lining is often fragile and prone to exposing underlying blood vessels, leading to bleeding.
+Using a transvaginal ultrasound, the thickness of the womb can be imaged and endometrial hyperplasia can be diagnosed.
 If it’s present, the gynaecologist may use a hysteroscope to take a sample of the womb tissue to make sure there are no cancer cells.

 Sometimes there may be thickened womb lining in particular areas that can be removed using a hysteroscopy or dilation and curettage (D&C), where the cervix is enlarged and womb tissue is scraped.